bdsmtest/bdsmtest/docs/decisions/0003-use-tailwind.md

 ## Context and Problem Statement

-[TailwindCSS](https://tailwindcss.com/) offers a utility-first approach to CSS.
-With it:
+We need to choose a method of writing our CSS and styling our application.
+With a plethora of tools available, falling back to native CSS has massive drawbacks, so we should choose a better alternative.

 ## Decision Drivers

 A traditional CSS approach has time-consuming workflows and decisions that take too long and are complex to get to a common point — for instance, deciding on a naming convention, or making sure the class names won't clash between different components.

-TailwindCSS has a different approach.
+[TailwindCSS](https://tailwindcss.com/) has a different approach.
 With it:

 * development moves fast — more time on markup and less on stylesheet files
 * we can be sure the outputted CSS files on build will only have the utilized styles